-Reformed Florida basher Blonde and lifelong Florida booster Brunette knew Naples would be featured in one of our “Places We’ve Loved” posts the moment we began to slobber into our bowls of smooth, creamy gelato from Barbatella’s.
+Reformed Florida-basher (and now resident) Blonde and lifelong Florida-booster, Brunette, knew Naples would be featured in one of our “Places We’ve Loved” posts the moment we began to slobber into our bowls of smooth, creamy gelato from Barbatella’s.

-Naples is the Kate Middleton of Florida: well-bred but not ostentatious, pretty, smart and fun.
-Marco Island is Pippa but with a bigger bum and The Everglades is that brother of theirs who took a photo of a hairdryer in his underpants (when he was in them too).
+Naples is the Kate Middleton of Florida: well-bred but not pretentious, pretty, smart and fun.
+Marco Island is Pippa but with a slightly bigger bum and The Everglades is that brother of theirs who took a photo of a hairdryer in his underpants, all kinds of surprises in there.
 Something for everyone!

-When it was too cool to swim on Marco Island we headed to Naples so Blonde’s credit card companies would cheer up.
+On a February day when it was too cool to swim on Marco Island we headed to Naples so Blonde’s credit card companies wouldn’t have to lower their earnings forecasts.
 The damage started on 5th Avenue in the old downtime area of Naples.
-We found some attractive clothes at not crazy prices at Vogue Petite Shoppe and had fun trying and buying lightweight clothes at Oh My Gauze for our upcoming trip to Dubai.
-After doing a fairly thorough stroll both ways on 5th Avenue we walked for about 10 or 15 minutes to get over to the newer and pricier Third Street South shopping area.
+(Where by the way you can park for free all over the place!)
+We found some attractive clothes at not crazy prices at Vogue Petite Shoppe and had fun trying and buying lightweight clothes at Oh My Gauze for an upcoming trip to Dubai.
+After doing a fairly thorough stroll both ways on 5th Avenue we walked for about 10 or 15 minutes over to the newer and pricier Third Street South shopping area.

 Third Street has some chains, Tommy Bahama and Eileen Fisher for example, but also some unusual little boutiques such as Valentina Shoes where Blonde dropped more money on a pair of shoes than she spent on her first car.
 Their Clorinda Antinori shoes are all handmade in Italy, attractive, comfortable, overpriced and sold by two charming women.
 Blonde recently saw a cartoon in the New Yorker where one woman was saying to another “My philosophy is, if the shoe exists, buy it”.
 Blonde agrees!

-Then we met the very friendly (she gave us wine!!)
-Sarah and Brunette bought a top (how were we supposed to know they sold clothing too?) and, never one to be outdone, Blonde bought a dress.
+Then we met the very friendly (she gave us wine!!) woman working there that evening and Brunette bought a top (how were we supposed to know they sold clothing too?) and, never one to be outdone, Blonde bought a dress.

 Yes, it would be!
 Great news!